renebarto/baremetal/doc/02-setting-up-a-project.md

 20: set(CMAKE_VERBOSE_MAKEFILE ON)
 ```

-- line 1: Here, we include a CMake script to enable forcing the compiler.
+- Line 1: Here, we include a CMake script to enable forcing the compiler.
 We need to be able to do this to override the default compiler
-- line 3-11: We check if there is an existing environment variable `BAREMETAL_TOOLCHAIN_ROOT` set to define the location of the toolchain,
+- Line 3-11: We check if there is an existing environment variable `BAREMETAL_TOOLCHAIN_ROOT` set to define the location of the toolchain,
 and otherwise fall back to a default, different for Windows and Linux of course
-- line 13: We set the variable `PLATFORM_BAREMETAL` for convenience later on
+- Line 13: We set the variable `PLATFORM_BAREMETAL` for convenience later on
-- line 14: We set the variable `CMAKE_SYSTEM_NAME` which is a standard variable to denote the system we're going to build.
+- Line 14: We set the variable `CMAKE_SYSTEM_NAME` which is a standard variable to denote the system we're going to build.
 For baremetal projects this must be set to `Generic`
-- line 15: We set the variable `CMAKE_SYSTEM_PROCESSOR` which is a standard variable to define the processor architecture we're going to build for.
+- Line 15: We set the variable `CMAKE_SYSTEM_PROCESSOR` which is a standard variable to define the processor architecture we're going to build for.
 In all cases this will be a 64 bit ARM processor, for which the architecture name is `aarch64`
-- line 16: `TOOL_DESTINATION_PLATFORM` is the so called target triplet / quadruplet.
+- Line 16: `TOOL_DESTINATION_PLATFORM` is the so called target triplet / quadruplet.
 It defines the combination of target architecture, vendor if needed, the operating system, and the build type.
 In our case this is `aarch64-none-elf` meaning a 64 bit ARM architecture, with no OS, and with elf output files
 -Line 18: We also print the used toolchain root
-- line 20: We set CMAKE build output to be more verbose
+- Line 20: We set CMAKE build output to be more verbose

 #### Part 2